-- 20 ble 1.
-The sampling of lake 1 (pH 7.4-7.9, saturation of oxygen 98.9 %) was performed during cloudy days.
-Oxygen supersaturation (128%) together with a relatively high pH (8.6) was observed in lake 2 during a sunny day.
-Conductivity was below $100 \,\mu\text{S}\,\text{cm}^{-1}$ in both lakes.
-The concentrations of dissolved inorganic nitrogen forms were low, whereas the concentration of dissolved reactive phosphorus (SRP) was $19.3 \,\mu\text{g}\,\text{L}^{-1}$ in lake 2. - 25 Relatively high concentrations of dissolved organic carbon, particulate nutrients and chlorophyll a were also characteristic for lake 2 (Table 1).
-The autotrophic biomass in lake water was mostly formed by detached benthic species; no substantial phytoplankton developed in the lakes.
+both lakes.
+The concentrations of dissolved inorganic nitrogen forms were low, whereas the concentration of dissolved reactive phosphorus (SRP) was $19.3\,\mu\mathrm{g}\,\mathrm{L}^{-1}$ in lake 2.
+Relatively high concentrations of dissolved organic carbon, particulate nutrients and chlorophyll a were also characteristic for lake 2 (Table 1).
+Low autotrophic biomass in open water was mostly formed by detached benthic species; no substantial phytoplankton or floating mats occurred in the lakes.
 The comparison of the two sampling dates available for lake 1 suggested high fluctuations of dissolved nutrient concentrations.